Gifts that teach kids about charity

 World Wildlife Fund

 During the holiday season, the World Wildlife Fund (WWF) offers an initiative for animal lovers.
 With the Wildlife Adoptions program, kids can symbolically adopt an at-risk species like the polar bear or the narwhal.
-Prices vary according to the animal you wish to adopt.
-For example, with a $40 donation, you receive a snow leopard plush toy, a certificate of adoption, a tote bag and a poster.
+Prices vary depending on the animal; for example, with a $40 donation, you receive a snow leopard plush toy, a certificate of adoption, a tote bag and a poster.
 The WWF is a Canadian organization dedicated to environmental conservation.
 For more information on how to adopt a species, visit their website.

 This U.S.-based, non-profit organization helps families in developing countries overcome poverty by providing animals that can produce food to be eaten or sold.
 There are several choices ranging from a flock of geese ($20) or honeybees ($30) to a water buffalo ($250).
 For more information, call (855) 948-6437 or check out the online catalogue at heifer.org/gift-catalog/index.html.